import torch.nn as nn

 \[ \frac{\partial(x_{i+1})}{\partial x_{i}} = 1 + f'(x_{i}) \tag{7}\]

-The constant term \(1\) means even with repeated applications of the chain rule it is always possible to trace through the network to get a non-zero update to earlier layers.
+The constant term \(1\) means even with repeated applications of the chain rule it is always possible to trace through the network and update the weights of earlier layers.

 The Residual Stream in Mechanistic Interpretability